Buttock Augmentation Surgery

 - Regardless of the type of surgery to be performed, hydration is very important before and after surgery for a fast and safe recovery.

-- Immediately after surgery, patients will wear special tight garment to keep the buttock area compressed.
-The doctor will tell you how long to wear this, usually for a few weeks.
+- Immediately after your buttock augmentation surgery you will wear special tight garment to keep your buttock area compressed.
+Your doctor will tell you how long to wear this, usually for a few weeks.

-Listening and following the surgeon’s instructions is crucial to having a fast and easy healing and recovery time.
-This includes wearing compression garments, taking any prescribed medications, and following the resting instructions.
-The surgeon will also provide detailed instructions about expected feelings and any unexpected signs of complications.
+Following your cosmetic surgeon instructions is an absolute must to achieve a good healing and a fast recovery.
+This will include information about wearing compression garments, taking an antibiotic if prescribed, and the type of activity that is safer.
+Your surgeon will also provide detailed instructions about the normal feelings you will experience and any unexpected signs of complications.
 The recovery time varies from one person to another.
-There is not a precise time for recovery of any individual patient.
+There is not a precised time for recovery of any individual patient.

-On the first day after buttock augmentation surgery, patients are instructed to stay in bed with the compression garment on and to frequently move hands and feet in order to maintain a good circulation.
-Some patients may be able to get up and walk on the second post-surgery day.
-Patients should lie on their stomach or side to avoid pressure on the buttocks during the first three days.
-Expect some bruising and swelling in the buttock, abdominal or thigh area during recovery.
+On the first day after buttock augmentation surgery, you will be instructed to stay in bed with the compression garment on and to frequently move your hands and feet in order to maintain a good circulation.
+You may be able to get up and walk on the second post-surgery day.
+You will be instructed to lie on your stomach or side to avoid pressure on your buttocks during the first three days.
+You can normally expect some bruising and swelling in the buttock, abdominal or thigh area during recovery.
 This will begin to subside after a few days.